symfony/symfony-docs/components/cache/adapters/apcu_adapter.rst

 .. tip::

-    This adapter's CRUD operations are specific to the PHP SAPI it is running under.
+    This adapter's CRUD operations are specific to the PHP SAPI under which it is running.
 This means cache operations (such as additions, deletions, etc) using the CLI will not be available under the FPM or CGI SAPIs.